danstarns/neo-push/README.md

 { operations: ["connect"], isAuthenticated: true }
 ```

-Here is stating that all users can create connections to a User for example users assigning another as a author of a blog.
+Here is stating that all users can create connections to a user, for example a user assigning another as an author of a blog.

 #### update